gabrie155/Undertale-Dialog-Box/README.md

 It was a rewrite of this addon here: https://steamcommunity.com/sharedfiles/filedetails/?id=3363203207

+here is the steam version of this addon here: https://steamcommunity.com/sharedfiles/filedetails/?id=3514832468

 It has all the sounds aswell

 it may or may not have an 2 or 3 easter eggs :v